alexcg1/transppt/README.md

 # transppt
-Transppt is a simple Python program to translate Powerpoint files from the command line while retaining formatting, images, autoshapes, etc.
+Transppt is a simple Python script to translate Powerpoint files from the command line while retaining formatting, images, autoshapes, etc.

 ## Requirements